Jimmy Fallon: Film career (2004–2008)

-Film offers decreased, with his two chances for major films both considered failures.
-Subsequently, Fallon went through what he has deemed a "lost period," characterized by a larger-than-usual alcohol consumption and confusion over his next career moves.
-He wrote a screenplay during this time "about a guy in a goth band who has to pretend to be a country-music star."
-Following his failure in film, Fallon moved back east to New York, spending "a couple of years aimlessly knocking around."
+Fallon began receiving fewer film offers.
+He had entered what he has called a "lost period", drinking more alcohol and beset by confusion over his next career moves.
+Fallon moved back east to New York, spending "a couple of years aimlessly knocking around".
+He wrote a screenplay during this time "about a guy in a goth band who has to pretend to be a country-music star".

-Prior to leaving SNL, Michaels had mentioned to Fallon that he would be a good fit to take over NBC's Late Night franchise when then-host Conan O'Brien would depart the show to host the long-running Tonight Show in the future.
-Michaels urged NBC to give Fallon a holding deal in February 2007 so that he couldn't be lured elsewhere.
+Before leaving SNL, Michaels had told Fallon that he would be a good fit to take over NBC's Late Night franchise when then-host Conan O'Brien left for The Tonight Show.
+Michaels urged NBC to give Fallon a holding deal in February 2007 so that he could not be lured elsewhere.

-To prepare for the role of a late-night host, Fallon toured college campuses and comedy clubs for eight months, where he tested out a new, 50-minute routine.
+To prepare for the role of a late-night host, Fallon toured college campuses and comedy clubs for eight months, where he tested out a new 50-minute routine.
 He also began watching the comedy of Chevy Chase, Dick Cavett, and Johnny Carson, as well as The Larry Sanders Show.
 In May 2008, Fallon was announced as the successor to O'Brien's Late Night.

-Fallon was considered an odd choice for the job, both by executives at NBC (who "hated" the idea and predicted it to be a failure), and among the general public.
-This was referenced in an early promo for the series: "You loved him on SNL!
+Fallon was considered an odd choice for the job, both by executives at NBC (who "hated" the idea and predicted it to be a failure) and among the general public.
+This was alluded to in an early promo for the series: "You loved him on SNL!
 You hated him in the movies!
 Now you're ambivalent."

 Back to television and Late Night (2009–2013)

 Late Night with Jimmy Fallon premiered in March 2009 to mixed reviews.
 Producer Michael Shoemaker felt that the show's style solidified when it used Susan Boyle as a joke.
-While other late-night programs had centered on her appearance, Fallon's Late Night debuted a sketch in which Boyle's emotional performances could "salve any affliction."
-It was this style of humor, that Adam Sternbergh of New York dubbed "the comedy of unabashed celebration," that led to the program's success.
+While other late-night programs had centered on her appearance, Fallon's Late Night debuted a sketch in which Boyle's emotional performances could "salve any affliction".
+It was this style of humor, that Adam Sternbergh of New York dubbed "the comedy of unabashed celebration", that led to the program's success.

 Fallon proved himself different from other late-night hosts, with more of a reliance on music, dancing, impersonations, and games.

-Between Fallon's own musical sensibilities and the recruitment of his house band, hip-hop collective The Roots, his incarnation of Late Night "evolved into the most deeply musical of TV's musical-comedy variety programs," with sketches in which he parodies Neil Young and Bruce Springsteen going viral online.
-Coincidentally, it was during the Tonight Show debacle that Fallon's show found its footing.
+Between his own musical sensibilities and the recruitment of his house band, hip-hop collective The Roots, Fallon's incarnation of Late Night "evolved into the most deeply musical of TV's musical-comedy variety programs", with sketches in which he parodies Neil Young and Bruce Springsteen going viral online.